lab-cosmo/pet-mad/README.md

 the **Point Edge Transformer (PET)** model trained on the **Massive Atomic Diversity (MAD) Dataset** and is capable of predicting energies and forces in complex atomistic simulations.

-In addition, it contains the **PET-MAD-DOS** - a universal model for predicting the density of states of materials, as well as their Fermi levels and bandgaps.
+In addition, it contains **PET-MAD-DOS** - a universal model for predicting the density of states (DOS) of materials, as well as their Fermi levels and bandgaps.
 **PET-MAD-DOS** is using a slightly modified **PET** architecture, and the same **MAD** dataset.